Ecofascism: Switzerland

-In Switzerland, the initiators of the Ecopop initiative were accused of eco-fascism by FDFA State Secretary Yves Rossier at a Christian Democratic People's Party of Switzerland event on 11 January 2013.
-However, after threatening to sue, Rossier apologized for the allegation.
+In Switzerland, the initiators of the Ecopop initiative were accused of eco-fascism by Federal Department of Foreign Affairs State Secretary Yves Rossier at a Christian Democratic People's Party of Switzerland event on 11 January 2013.
+However, after threatening to sue, Rossier apologised for the allegation.
+Ecopop seeks to preserve the environment by reducing population growth globally by focusing on curbing population growth in developing countries, and by greatly restricting and reducing immigration to Switzerland.